- Briefing Room

 Many state and local governments lack sufficient funding to pay for surface transportation projects up front.
 Project finance innovations can significantly increase the ability to deliver these transportation projects, accelerating construction, reducing costs, and enabling the use of innovative revenues.
-The Federal Highway Administration's (FHWA's) Center for Innovative Finance Support (formerly Innovative Program Delivery) provides research, technical assistance, and policy direction that assists project sponsors in understanding and using a wide array of finance tools.
+The Center for Innovative Finance Support (IFS), under the FHWA's Office of Innovative Program Delivery (OIPD), provides research, technical assistance, and policy direction that assists project sponsors in understanding and using a wide array of finance tools.

 To deliver a project, sponsors need both a way of financing the up-front cost and a source of revenue to repay it.
 Although financial innovations do not in and of themselves generate net new revenue, they can allow non-traditional revenue sources to be used as part of a project's financing plan.
 For example, the sponsors of the Transbay Terminal in the San Francisco Bay Area will use revenues from the taxes on the increased value of the property near the terminal to pay for its renovation.
 This innovation-known as tax increment financing- can be difficult to achieve without flexible, long-term financing.
 Similarly, projects that depend on toll revenues or other user fees often require flexible financing, because revenues can only be collected after construction of the facility.